 Follow in detail the sample form (will download as a word document) in preparing the title page.
 Note which items are in all upper case and which are not.
 Note the approximate size of print.

 The degree must be shown as Doctor of Philosophy, Master of Arts, Master of Science, Master of Music, or Master of Architecture.

-The month shown on the title page should be that in which the final copy is submitted to the Office of Graduate & Postdoctoral Studies OR the month in which the degree will be conferred (May or December).
+The month shown on the title page should be that in which the final copy is submitted to the Office of Graduate & Postdoctoral Studies or the month in which the degree will be conferred (May or December).
 The month of the oral defense should not be shown unless the thesis is actually presented to the Office of Graduate & Postdoctoral Studies during that month.

 The titles (i.e., faculty rank) of committee members should be typed below the signature lines with their names and departments.
 For example, John Smith, Associate Professor of Biology.
-The word Chair or Director should appear after the faculty title as appropriate.
+The word chair or director should appear after the faculty title as appropriate.

-Original signature documents must be delivered to the Office of Graduate and Postdoctoral Studies after you have uploaded the .pdf of your thesis at http://thesis.rice.edu.
+Once the committee has signed the title page, you will scan this title page as a PDF and merge into a single document with the PDF of your thesis.
+Original signature documents must be delivered to the Office of Graduate and Postdoctoral Studies after you have uploaded the PDF of your thesis at http://thesis.rice.edu.

 An abstract is to be included with the thesis.
-Particular care should be taken in preparing the abstract, since it will be published in Dissertation Abstracts or Master's Abstracts and the length is limited by the publisher.
-The abstract may not exceed 350 words for a doctorate or 150 words for a Masters.
+Particular care should be taken in preparing the abstract since it will be published in Dissertation Abstracts or Master's Abstracts and the length is limited by the publisher.
+The abstract may not exceed 350 words for a doctorate or 150 words for a master's.
 In style, the abstract should be a miniature version of the thesis.
 It should be a summary of the results, conclusions or main arguments presented in the thesis.